 One of the largest ever scientific reviews looking at associations between food and beverages and the risk of diet-related disease has reinforced the fundamental nutrition keys to good health.
+Dr Tim Crowe, Associate Prof. at the School of Exercise and Nutrition Sciences, provides further insight.

 Diet plays a big part in health.
 As the typical western diet moved to more overly refined and energy dense foods, rates of obesity and type 2 diabetes mirrored this change.
 Among all the competing voices on what foods and nutrients are best and worst for our health, there is some common ground that all camps can agree on.
 The need to eat more minimally processed plant-based foods, and less processed foods high in sugar is one such theme.